tylernewnoise/VulkanFun/README.md

-# Vulkan Tutorial
+# Vulkan Fun

-This is heavily based on [this tutorial](https://vulkan-tutorial.com), all hail goes to this guy.
+This is heavily based on [this tutorial](https://vulkan-tutorial.com), all the credit goes to this guy.
 Sry for 2k lines in one file.
+I'm working on it... =)
+This was part of an exercise for a University course _Introduction to Computer Graphics_.

 ### General
 Since this is build completely in Linux it can't be assured it will run on Windows or OSX.
 But shouldn't be too hard to modify the project to your OS.